open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 Throughout this *Open Perspective*, I've offered several examples of leaders at various crossroads.
 And I've invited you to not only think about but also intuitively sense their situations from a more open perspective.

-What might their worlds look like if open principles played a role in their situations?
+What might their worlds look like if they had adopted open practices, and if open organization characteristics had played a role in their situations?

 Imagine the executives have embraced, embodied, and practiced open values, both in their individual roles and together as an executive team.
 They've become aware that open leadership is necessary to move forward.
 To learn what they must do next, then, they open themselves up to learning what talented individuals in their organizations wish to teach them—rather than work to keep them out of the board room.
 Likewise, the board, too, considers striking a new balance between management and leadership.
 They begin approaching their work with curiousity and openness.
 In doing so, they recognize that *both* mindsets have the same goals: achieving goals, optimizing results, spreading a vision, and motivating people.